 I promise that making sure you get all your mascara off before you put any more on will make a huge difference in how it applies, and how it looks.
 After all, mascara is designed to bind to eyelashes, not to itself — that’s how you get clumps!

-So investing in a separate eye makeup remover (and using it) will make the world of difference in how your mascara applies each morning.
+When it comes to knowing how to apply mascara, it’s also good to invest in a separate eye makeup remover (and using it) will make the world of difference in how your mascara applies each morning.
 Many brands sell eye makeup remover wipes, specially formulated to get every last trace of mascara from your lashes.

+This is an essential step for how to apply mascara.
 Eyelash curlers are intimidating-looking devices.
 When I got my first eyelash curlers, I had them for about six months before I was brave enough to use them on myself.
 They really are foolproof, though — the shape mirrors the shape of your eyelid so there’s no way to use it wrong.